rl1987/trickster.dev/tricksterblog/content/post/prompting-the-llm-is-no-substitute-for-knowledge-work.md

 many of these newly minted "AI experts" even know what the fuck a linear regression is?

-That is not to say that nobody ever gets rich doing gold rush.
+That is not to say that nobody ever gets rich during a gold rush.
 Some people swiftly grab a transient opportunity and milk it for what it's worth.
 Others do some equivalent of selling shovels and pick axes during the Wild West period.
 Some simply gamble and happen to be winning.
 Speaking about LLM-based SaaS apps specifically, there's a certain problem.
 If you have some SaaS app that has OpenAI API as a hard, critical dependency that means your SaaS business is essentially at the mercy of OpenAI.
 Right now, there are some important